 — Aramark Canada Ltd v United Food and Commercial Workers Canada (Ontario Labour Arbitration)

-If you think you may have experienced sexual harassment or you have experienced it you are entitled to up to 4 hours of free legal advice to help you understand your options.
-Requesting this referral to a lawyer is simple and any information you provide will be kept confidential.
-Apply Now.
+If you have or think you may have experienced sexual harassment, you are entitled to up to 4 hours of free legal advice.
+This can help you understand your options.
+Requesting this referral to a lawyer is simple.
+Any information you provide will be kept confidential.
+You can complete the referral form here.

 The Shift Project is funded by the Department of Justice and delivered by the Public Legal Education Association of Saskatchewan (PLEA).